 Now, when he’s not making one of his regular television appearances, you can find Adrian traveling the length and breadth of the Ireland with a primary focus to educate both Primary and Secondary School level schoolgoers on the importance and value of good food.
 Through weekly visits and cookery demonstrations, Adrian teaches the kids of today about the importance of healthy food and the tools they’ll need to practice great and simple cooking.

-Adrian also hosts a number of cookery demonstration for various charities, GAA Clubs, ICA Groups, Festival Communities and assorted community endeavours.
+Adrian also hosts a number of cookery demonstrations for various food festivals, shows, charities, GAA Clubs, ICA Groups, Festival Communities and assorted community endeavours.

 Adrian receiving Irish Tatler One to Watch Award 2017